wangyi-fudan/wyhash/README.md

 wyhash and wyrng are the ideal hash function and PRNG： solid, fastest and simplest.

-wyhash passed SMHasher, wurng passed BigCrush, practrand.
+wyhash passed SMHasher, wyrng passed BigCrush, practrand.
 The speed benchmarks are as follow:

 https://github.com/rurban/smhasher